Development cooperation appropriations

 Other public development cooperation disbursements rose by 50 per cent.
 In 2016, costs arising from the reception of refugees, included in development cooperation funding, came to EUR 118 million, which represented approximately 12 per cent of Finland’s total disbursements for development cooperation.

 Statistics on Finland's development assistance disbursements in 2016

 - Development cooperation statistics 2016, Part 1 (pdf, 3 pages, 16 Kb, in Finnish)

 - Development cooperation statistics 2016, Part 2 (pdf, 2 pages, 10 Kb, in Finnish)

 Disbursements to the largest recipient countries

-Committed to the promotion of the transparency of development cooperation, Finland also supports this objective internationally.
+Finland is committed to the promotion of the transparency of development cooperation and also supports this objective internationally.
 Finland is one of the founders of the International Aid Transparency Initiative (IATI).

-The purpose of IATI is to assemble and publish development cooperation information in an easily accessible and comparable form, and more than 130 development cooperation actors from government donors to foundations and NGOs have committed to it.
+IATI's mission is to collect and publish development cooperation information in an easily accessible and comparable form.
+More than 130 development cooperation actors from governmental donors to foundations and CSOs have committed to it.
 The aim is to create a common open standard for different development actors.
-When the various parties report their data in a common form, they are easier to compare and the flow of information becomes more transparent.
+When the various parties report their data in a uniform format, it is easier to make comparisons and exchange of information is more transparent.

 Other Foreign Service websites